 The Allowable Time Difference is the allowable time difference between the eBCS AP and the eBCS non-AP STAs.
 It depends on the frame authentication algorithm.

-The Broadcast Service ID is the identifier of the contents.
+The Broadcast Service ID is the identifier of the content.

-The Title is the human readable title of the contents.
+The Title is the human readable title of the content.

 The Negotiation method is used to indicate the negotiation method that should be used to negotiate for the continuation of the broadcast service beyond the time of termination.

-The Higher Layer Destination Address is the higher layer destination address of the contents.
+The Higher Layer Destination Address is the higher layer destination address of the content.

-The Time to Termination is used to indicate the remaining time left at which the eBCS described in this eBCS Service Description field will terminate unless additional negotiation is conducted by the initiator of the broadcast service or by other users of the said eBCS.
+The Time to Termination is used to indicate the remaining time left at which the content will terminate unless additional negotiation is conducted by the initiator of the broadcast service or by other users of the content.

-The Next Schedule is used to indicate the next time the service is scheduled to be transmitted.
+The Next Schedule is used to indicate the next time the content is scheduled to be transmitted.

 The HCFA Base Key, the Previous Period HCFA Base Keys and the Instant Authenticators are used only in HCFA.
 The details are described in 12.15.3 (eBCS hash chain frame authentication (HCFA)).